adamoachs/SDCardBackup/readme.md

 Such a solution had a number of requirements that made any existing product I found on the market not fit my needs.
 These requirements were:
 - Must be stand standalone, not requiring the use of a laptop or phone in any way
 - Must be made by a company that still exists
-- Must not be crazy expensive.
+- Must not be crazy expensive

 No commercial product that fit these needs was found, thus a homebrew solution was developed.
 This SD Card Backup Utility was created to fill that purpose.
 It is intended to run on a Raspberry Pi with a small built in touchscreen screen.
 By connecting a card reader and external HDD/SSD to the Pi, you just need to plug in the card and run the script

 This readme will guide you through setting up and using the SD Card Backup Utility.
 It assumes a basic knowledge of Raspberry Pi setup, as well as Linux desktop and terminal